Anna Guérin

+Anna Guérin in her "campaign uniform" - this was based on the French Chasseurs Alpins' uniform.
+This particular image was printed in the Salt Lake Tribune on 3 April 1920.
+It is edited with an overlay of a 1921 French-made remembrance poppy - one that was distributed in Canada.

-Anna E. Guérin (born Anna Alix Boulle, 3 February 1878 – 16 April 1961) was the originator of the Remembrance Poppy Day.
-Prior to this, she was a teacher in Madagascar; a lecturer for the Alliance Française; and a lecturer, fundraiser and humanitarian in the United States, during World War I. For services to France, she was awarded the Officier d'académie’ médaille and the Officier de l’Instruction Publique médaille.
-For her services to the United States, for the Liberty Bond, she was awarded the Victory Liberty Loan Medallion.
+Anna Guérin (born Anna Alix Boulle, 3 February 1878 – 16 April 1961) was the originator of the Remembrance Poppy Day - she was 'The Poppy Lady from France'.
+Prior to this, she was a teacher in Madagascar; a lecturer for the Alliance Française; and a lecturer, fundraiser and humanitarian in the United States, during World War I. For services to France, she was awarded the Ordre des Palmes académiques. and the Officier de l'Instruction Publique.
+For her services to the United States, for the Liberty Bond, Anna Guérin was awarded the Victory Liberty Loan Medallion.

 Initially, her Poppy Days benefited the widows and orphans of the war devastated regions of France.
 She was christened “The Poppy Lady from France” after being invited to address the American Legion, at its 1920 convention, in Cleveland, Ohio, about her original ‘Inter-Allied Poppy Day’ idea.
 Her idea was for all World War I Allied countries to use artificial poppies, made by French widows and orphans, as an emblem for remembering those who gave their lives during the World War I and, at the same time, creating a method of raising funds to support the families of the fallen and those who had survived, thereafter.
 Now, the Remembrance Poppy encompasses all conflicts that have occurred since.

 La Mairie (Town Hall), Vallon, Ardèche département, France.